10 most expensive jewelry in the world

 Top 10 most expensive jewelry in the world:

-10. Chopard watch 201 carats
+10. Chopard 201 carat watch

-9. Hatton-Mdivani jadeite necklace
+9. Hutton-Mdivani jadeite necklace

-8. Dear Josephine
+8. Sweet Josephine

 This $28 million piece is made from a very rare Fancy Vivid pink diamond.
 The gemstone is named after Lucky Josephine, the 7-year-old daughter of a Hong Kong millionaire who bought the stone in 2015.

-7. De Grisogono necklace
+7. De Grisogono Necklace

 6. Pink graff